axboe/fio/HOWTO.rst

 .. option:: max_open_zones=int

-	When running a random write test across an entire drive many more zones will be open than in a typical application workload.
-Hence this command line option that allows one to limit the number of open zones.
-The number of open zones is defined as the number of zones to which write commands are issued.
+	A zone of a zoned block device is in the open state when it is partially written (i.e. not all sectors of the zone have been written).
+Zoned block devices may have a limit on the total number of zones that can be simultaneously in the open state, that is, the number of zones that can be written to simultaneously.
+The :option:`max_open_zones` parameter limits the number of zones to which write commands are issued by all fio jobs, that is, limits the number of zones that will be in the open state.
+This parameter is relevant only if the :option:`zonemode` =zbd is used.
+The default value is always equal to maximum number of open zones of the target zoned block device and a value higher than this limit cannot be specified by users unless the option :option:`ignore_zone_limits` is specified.
+When
+	:option:`ignore_zone_limits` is specified or the target device has no limit on the number of zones that can be in an open state, :option:`max_open_zones` can specify 0 to disable any limit on the number of zones that can be simultaneously written to by all jobs.

 .. option:: job_max_open_zones=int

-	Limit on the number of simultaneously opened zones per single thread/process.
+	In the same manner as :option:`max_open_zones`, limit the number of open zones per fio job, that is, the number of zones that a single job can simultaneously write to.
+A value of zero indicates no limit.
+	Default: zero.

 .. option:: ignore_zone_limits=bool